anilhorasan/anilhorasan/README.md

-# Welcome All! 👋

-I’m Anil Horasan, a software test engineer based in Toronto, Canada.
+- I’m Anil Horasan, a software test engineer based in Toronto, Canada.
-I was an entrepreneur and software developer back in Türkiye.
+- I was an entrepreneur and software developer back in Türkiye.
-But I received permanent residency in Canada and relocated to Toronto!
+- But I received permanent residency in Canada and relocated to Toronto!
-I am actively pursuing opportunities as a Software Development Engineer in Test (SDET) in Toronto, Canada.
+- I am actively pursuing opportunities as a Software Development Engineer in Test (SDET) in Toronto, Canada.
-Driving quality through clean, efficient test automation.
+- Driving quality through clean, efficient test automation.

 ⚡ Tech Stacks